PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Approach

 \subsection{System Component Knowledge Retrieval}

 In this section, we introduce how \app uses the extracted components relation paths to retrieve question-related system component knowledge in the knowledge graph.
 Our main idea is to retrieve path instances in the knowledge graph that meet the requirements (including entities, and relations) of components relational paths, and we call them reasoning paths.
-This idea extends existing studies on KG-based LLMs reasoning~\cite{ToG, RoG}.
+Existing KG-based LLM reasoning approaches~\cite{ToG, RoG} only extract entities or paths consisting of entities from the question as the input of the retrieval step, while the component relationship paths in our work contain both entities and relationships.
+Therefore, we extend the path retrieval methods in existing approaches~\cite{ToG, RoG} to consider both entities and the relationships between entities during retrieval.
 Specifically, given a set of components relation paths, \app uses the following steps to retrieve the reasoning paths.

 First, we preprocess the components relation paths to ensure that each path starts with a specific entity.
 For the path with the first entity name is a placeholder, we look for the first entity in the path whose name is not a placeholder, and use this entity as the starting point to split the path into two paths.
 Moreover, since the entity names extracted from the original question may be different from the real entity names, we replace them with the real entity names by similarity search.
 Specifically, for each entity in the path with an entity name, we use BM25 algorithm \cite{bm25} to retrieve the names of all entities of the same type as that entity in the knowledge graph, and then use the most similar entity name to replace it.
+For example, the original service name extracted from the question is $ticket \; management \; service$, which will be replaced with the actual service name $ticket \; service$ after the above steps.